minutelab/mless/README.md

 #### Running with a debugger

-Since we are in a proof of concept stage, only [pydevd](http://www.pydev.org) is currently supported.
+The instructions below are for running with [pydevd](http://www.pydev.org) (using [eclipse](https://www.eclipse.org/) or [LiClipse](http://www.liclipse.com)) as IDE.
-It was chosen because it is free and has integration with an IDE (it is available as a free add-on to eclipse).
+(It is also possible to debug using [Visual Studio Code](visual studio code) (`ptvsd`))

-Technically it can be quite challenging since the process under debugging opens a connection to the debugger running on the desktop.
+Using pydevd is technically non-trivial since the process under debugging opens a connection to the debugger running on the desktop.
 Minute Lab addresses the challenges quite efficiently.

 In order to use it: